grandant/nuxtless/README.md

 ## Status

-Vendure currently offers official starters for React and Angular, but not for Nuxt. **Nuxtless aims to fill that gap** — providing a clean, minimal, and SEO-friendly Nuxt 3 starter tailored for headless commerce.
+Vendure currently offers official starters for React and Angular, but not for Nuxt. **Nuxtless aims to fill that gap** — providing a clean, minimal, and SEO-friendly Nuxt 4 starter tailored for Vendure.

-The current UI displays test data from Vendure in simple layouts.
-Focus is on building clean architecture and frontend logic.

-Expect rapid iteration and improvements.
+Since **v0.5.0**, Nuxtless has reached its MVP stage and continues to evolve through gradual improvements.
+Most strings are now localized, and all key features—accounts, checkout, and product listings—are functional.

+Additional niceties include a loading widget, disabled checkout buttons during processing, pagination, and an image gallery powered by PhotoSwipe.
+The order confirmation page is fully implemented with printable receipts, marking an important milestone for the project's core user flow.

 ---